afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/Teabox/Teabox_en.md

 - A "NO-NO switch lever" is the physical combination of two normally-open switches into one device.
 The push lever has three positions: rest, up/left and down/right.
 There are three terminals, being the one in the middle a common pole for both NO switches.
 Make sure this is a momentary switch: the lever must automatically return to rest after activation.
 - You may use any tinplate-made box as housing.
 The name of this design comes from a popular tea brand that sells square-shaped tea cans.

-## Pin-out plan for the ESP32-DevKit-C board
+## Pin-out plan for the Lolin32 lite board

 | **GPIO** | **Input**  | **Output** |       **Usage**        | **Notes**                              |
 | -------- | ---------- | ---------- | :--------------------: | -------------------------------------- |